Dunn County, North Dakota: Geography

 The Missouri River flows southeasterly along the northeastern boundary of Dunn County, and the Little Missouri River flows eastward across the center part of the county, to its confluence with the Missouri in the northeastern part of the county.
 The county terrain consists of semi-arid rolling hills, which are etched in the north and east by gullies and drainages to the river valleys.
-The terrain slopes to the east and north; its highest point is a hill at the southwestern corner, at 2,625' (800m) ASL.
-The county has a total area of 2082.056 sqmi, of which 2008.492 sqmi is land and 73.564 sqmi (3.5%) is water.
-It is the fifth-largest county in North Dakota by total area.
+The terrain slopes to the east and north; its highest point is a hill at the southwestern corner, at 2,625 ft ASL.

+According to the United States Census Bureau, the county has a total area of 2082.056 sqmi, of which 2008.492 sqmi is land and 73.564 sqmi (3.53%) is water.
+It is the 6th largest county in North Dakota by total area.

 Dunn County is somewhat unusual among western North Dakota counties.
 Like other counties in the region, it has both prairie and badlands areas.
 Located in the northwest part of the county are the Killdeer Mountains, which are more accurately described as hills.
 These hills help create a mini-ecosystem on the southern edge of the Little Missouri badlands, which has a greater abundance of aspen forests and wildlife than is typically found in southwestern North Dakota.
 The Killdeer Mountains' highest point, and the highest point in Dunn County, is 3281 feet above sea level.

 The northwest corner of the county, northwest of the Killdeer Mountains, features many square miles of bur oak forest, mainly on the north-facing slopes of the hills.
 Bur oak and quaking aspen, though native to North Dakota, are sparse in western North Dakota, with Dunn County being a notable exception.